Hairstyles like curtain bangs and face-framing have been popular for a long time. There are more than 30 different varieties of bangs.

 Bangs are a style wherein the locks or hair threads fall across the front of the forehead and into the brow.

-Face framing accents are a terrific technique to add extra brightness around the face while emphasizing both the hair color and facial structure, creating a lovely dimensional impression.
+Face framing accents are a terrific technique to add extra brightness around the face while emphasizing the hair colour and facial structure, creating a stunning dimensional impression.

 Curtain Bangs vs Face Framing